DestinyVolt/D-D/Squiddle/Squiddle.md

 Bag of Gold to return to my dad

 #### Future Levels:

-**Wizard 2:** \
-Subclass: Chronurgy \
-1st: Gift of Alacrity, Magnify Gravity

-**Chronal Shift:**
-At 2nd level, you can magically exert limited control over the flow of time around a creature.
-As a reaction, after you or a creature you can see within 30 feet of you makes an attack roll, an ability check, or a saving throw, you can force the creature to reroll.
-You make this decision after you see whether the roll succeeds or fails.
-The target must use the result of the second roll.
-You can use this ability twice, and you regain any expended use when you finish a long rest.

-**Temporal Awareness** \
-Starting at 2nd level, you can add your Intelligence modifiers to your initiative rolls.

 **Wizard 3:** \
 Tasha's Mind Whip, Find Vehicle (UA)